OmarAbuhassan/Would-You-Rather/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+Would You Rather Project, is a React & Redux application allows you to play Would you rather game with your Friends.

+Would you rather is a game that allows you to ask your Friends, answer to the questions, and view the Leader Board that generated automatically.

+The project is part of React nano-dgree provided from Udacity.

+## Installation
+Clone the repository, change directories, and use NPM to install the dependencies.

+`$ git clone
+$ cd MyReads-A-Book-Traking-React-App
+$ npm install`

+## Important

 The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

 ## Data